Stand with Ukraine flag

 }

-In order to request client-side or shared device attributes from ThingsBoard server node, Gateway allows sending attribute requests.
+In order to request client-side or shared device attributes to ThingsBoard server node, Gateway allows sending attribute requests.

 Parameter Default value Description

-type shared The type of requested attribute can be “shared” or “client”.
+type shared The type of requested attribute, can be either “shared” or “client”.

 attributeNameExpression [3:] The expression that is used to get the name of the requested attribute from the received data.